Marcão (footballer, born 1972)

-Marco Aurélio de Oliveira (born 22 July 1972), commonly known as Marcão, is a Brazilian football manager and former player who played as a defensive midfielder.
-He is the current assistant manager of Fluminense.
+Marco Aurélio de Oliveira (born 22 July 1972), commonly known as Marcão, is a Brazilian football coach and former player who played as a defensive midfielder.
+He is the current interim head coach of Fluminense.

 Playing career

 Marcão was born in Petrópolis, Rio de Janeiro, and finished his formation with Bangu.
 He made his first team debut on 5 March 1989, starting in a 0–0 Campeonato Carioca home draw against Americano.

 After establishing himself as a starter for the club and subsequently serving loan stints at Criciúma, Vasco da Gama and Bragantino, Marcão joined Fluminense in 1999.
 At the latter club he was an immediate first-choice, appearing in 333 matches and scoring 12 goals during his first spell.

 In August 2005, Marcão moved abroad and joined Al-Ittihad Doha in Qatar.
 In September, however, he returned to Flu after failing to adapt to the new country, and appeared regularly until the end of 2006, when he was released.

 Marcão subsequently represented Cabofriense (two stints), Juventude, Joinville and CFZ do Rio before returning to Bangu in 2009.
 He retired with the latter club in March 2011, aged 38.